byjg/php-imageutil/docs/examples.md

 ## Make Transparent

-Make the image transparent.
+This example makes the image transparent.
 The transparent color must be provided.

 ```php
 <?php